ochococo/OOD-Principles-In-Swift/README.md

 }

 // I'm the door.
-I have an encapsulated state and you can change it using methods. final class PodBayDoor : CanBeOpened, CanBeClosed {
+I have an encapsulated state and you can change it using methods. final class PodBayDoor: CanBeOpened, CanBeClosed {

     private enum State {
         case Open